K-Games/Ascension/README.md

 ### Client Changes
 * New skill sprites
 * More responsive movement when tapping movement keys.
+* Dynamic Skill tooltip sizing to easily add and modify new Skills.

 ### Server Changes
 * Screen shake duration and intensity can be now adjusted.